The Long-Term Swap Rate and a General Analysis of Long-Term Interest Rates: The Long-Term Swap Rate

 \begin{Remark} \begin{enumerate} \item Note that if $r_{t} \geq 0$ for all $t\geq 0$, then bond prices are decreasing with respect to time to maturity. \item We remark that the process $k$ in Proposition \ref{Prop_Short_Rate} may not necessarily be identically zero if $S_{n} \overset{n \rightarrow \infty}{\longrightarrow} +\infty$ in ucp.
 In particular consider the (unrealistic) case when $P(t,T_n):=1 + (T-t)^n$ for some $T>0$.
 Then

 \end{enumerate} \end{Remark}

 If we assume that there exists a liquid market for perpetual OIS, meaning OIS with infinitely many exchanges with the fixed rate corresponding to the long-term swap rate, we can state the following theorem.
-We recall that we are working under the hypothesis that $\mathbb{P}$ is an equivalent martingale measure for the bond market, i.e\,\,that the bond market is arbitrage-free in the sense of Section 4.3 of \cite{Book_Filipovic}.
+We recall that we are working under the hypothesis that $\mathbb{P}$ is an equivalent martingale measure for the bond market, i.e\,\,that the bond market is arbitrage-free in the sense of \textit{no asymptotic free lunch with vanishing risk}, see \cite{Cuchiero2016}.

-\begin{Theorem} In the setting outlined in Section \ref{Rates} the long-term swap rate is either constant or non-monotonic. \end{Theorem}
+\begin{Theorem} In the setting outlined in Section \ref{Rates}, the long-term swap rate is either constant or non-monotonic. \end{Theorem}

 \begin{proof} First, we assume that $R_{s} \geq R_{t}$ $\mathbb{P}$-a.s.\,\,with $\mathbb{P}\!\left(R_{s} > R_{t}\right) > 0$ for $0 \leq t < s$.
 Then, let us consider the following investment strategy.
 At time $t$ we enter a payer OIS with perpetual annuity, nominal value $N$, fixed-rate $R_{t}$ and the following tenor structure